Safetrack

 Receiving notifications

-Enabling healthcare professionals to receive notifications in “real-time” of patient health deterioration was considered crucial to better respond to critical health issues.
+Enabling healthcare professionals to receive alerts “in real time” of a patient’s clinical deterioration was considered crucial to better respond to critical health issues.

 Visualizing information